-Although NMIT is not a Research based Institute, research underpins the credibility and effectiveness of strong educational organisations and in particular our degree programmes.
 We recognise that we need to be at the leading edge of our subject fields, teaching valuable research skills to our students and disseminating knowledge to all of our stakeholders.
-Evidence based research allows us to continually improve all aspects of our education offering by constantly gathering evidence to determine what works and what doesn’t, and so know the way forward to improvement.
+Evidence based research allows us to continually improve all aspects of what we offer by constantly gathering evidence to determine what works, ensuring continual improvement.

-Our research focus is to produce quality-assured, applied research in line with our degree subjects and wherever possible in collaboration with enterprise and our community, to create economic and social impact.
-We ensure we build the academic robustness and credibility of our research, but retain our focus on applied research that benefits our stakeholders.
+Our research focus is to produce quality-assured, applied research and wherever possible collaborate with enterprise and our community to create economic and social impact.
+We ensure that we build the academic robustness and credibility of our research, but retain our focus on applied research that benefits our stakeholders.

 In our new learning delivery approach we define the research aspect of our degree tutor role to ensure research time is protected and available for tutors to engage in high-quality research.
 Research is integrated into all aspects of the degree tutor role including performance, career progression, development and recruitment.
 We develop and recruit staff who are committed to research and support them to be as effective as possible, for example by providing time for research, a working environment conducive to research and the opportunity to progress to research professor roles.